Diffusion Processes on Implicit Manifolds: Discussion

-\paragraph{Generative Modeling} We believe the interplay of tangent and normal directions to be a very important tool in the analysis of generative modeling under the manifold hypothesis.
-An interesting avenue for future work would involve combining both to consider noisy data, and the evolving geometry along generative dynamics.
-Furthermore, we believe that extending IMDs to endpoint-conditioned processes (conditioned diffusion, Schrödinger bridges) may offer computationally inexpensive and stable alternatives for exploring data manifolds.
+\paragraph{Combining IMDs and score-based models for generative modeling} Beyond efficient numerical schemes, the interplay of tangent (IMD) and normal directions (DRGD) could further our current understanding of the generative dynamics of score-based models in the low-noise regime.
+Indeed, studying the relationship between $\nabla\log p_\sigma$, $L$, and $\Gamma$ is currently an emerging line of research, blending geometry and stochastic dynamics \citep{li2025scores, pidstrigach2022score}.
+Our results suggest that combining both IMDs and DRGD opens the door to implicit manifold-constrained generative models.
+Furthermore, extending IMDs to endpoint-conditioned processes (e.g. via Doob-$h$ transforms \citep{corstanje2026simulating, pidstrigach2025conditioning} or Schrödinger bridges \citep{de2021diffusion}) may offer computationally inexpensive and stable alternatives for exploring data manifolds.